hashicorp/terraform-provider-aws/docs/index.md

 The Terraform AWS Provider is the work of thousands of contributors, and is maintained by a small team within HashiCorp.
 This site contains extensive instructions about how to contribute and how the AWS provider works.

+_Please Note: This documentation is intended for Terraform AWS Provider code developers.
+Typical operators writing and applying Terraform configurations do not need to read or understand this material._

 ## Contribute

 Please follow the following steps to ensure your contribution goes smoothly.